How to avoid getting sick in India

 Water is one of the main issues related to food and eating in India, along with unhygienic practices used by those who grow, store and produce food for third parties to buy and eat.
 As you travel around India, it will be common to see dishes being washed on the footpaths using unclean water.
 Food can be stored without refrigeration and handled in unhygienic ways.

-Our travelling tummies will also come into contact with different bacteria that are present in India that can cause an imbalance to our bodies.
+Our travelling tummies will also encounter different bacteria present in India, which can cause an imbalance in our bodies.

-Meat, which isn’t commonly found in India as they are a strong vegetarian population, may not have been handled correctly or refrigerated.
+Meat isn’t commonly found in India, as the country has a strong vegetarian population.
+As such, it is more likely that the meat may not have been handled or refrigerated correctly.

 Where there are global health issues emerging, like Coronavirus, it is even more necessary to practice good hygiene, as in communities and countries like India, viruses can spread quickly.

-E. Coli is the main offender of food poisoning.
-Salmonella is high on the list too.
-Whilst they can vary, these are the main symptoms associated with getting sick in India.
+E. coli is the main culprit of food poisoning, and salmonella is high on the list too.
+Although they can vary, these are the main symptoms associated with getting sick in India.
 We’ve certainly experienced a lot of them!

 Note: It is highly unlikely that you will get sick from eating spicy foods in India.
 The food in India isn’t chilli-hot, contrary to a common belief.
 They use a lot of spices, but they aren’t hot.
 Food poisoning in India or anywhere is caused by bacteria and other pathogens, not spicy food.

-- Bloating – usually an early sign that something is not right with your stomach.
+- Bloating is usually an early sign that something is wrong with your stomach.

-- Fever – some people experience fever and chills, similar to if they were getting the flu.
+- Fever – some people experience fever and chills, similar to if they are getting the flu.

 - Diarrhoea – varying degrees depending on the severity, but at its worst, you’ll need to have constant and close access to the cleanest toilet you can find.